 I have things in my office that make me happy.
 I spend a lot of time there so it just makes good sense to have a way of picking myself up and feeling good about myself throughout the day.

 My ex and I used to keep a blog.
 We have very strange religious and political views so we saw each other as refuges for discussing things.
-We would link articles that we wanted to discuss and then we would discuss them.
-We would always link at least three articles per blog post.
-So when I read stuff online, I would look at the articles very critically.
-I would wonder if it was good enough for the blog.
+We would link at least 3 articles that we wanted to discuss and then we would discuss them.
+So when I read stuff online, I would assess whether it was good enough for the blog.

-And it became clear which blogs were more fruitful for discussion, which ones produced articles worth discussing.
-I started to wonder why I would I want to read anything that had very little chance of being something I would want to talk about, to remember, to discuss.
-Why am I reading things when it’s clear that I won’t want to remember even tomorrow what Kylie Jenner is wearing, for example.
+It quickly became clear which news sources produced articles worth discussing.
+I started to wonder why I would I read things when it’s clear that I have no desire to remember it even tomorrow.
 If it’s not important to my future, it’s not important to my present.

 I was late to the smart phone game (I got my first smart phone in 2013) but I’ve finally started to get a phone addiction.
 Trying to circumvent this, I’ve stopped ALL app notifications.
-I also have an app to block me from using my phone – I usually block myself for an hour – it’s brutal.
-But it brings me a little bit of peace and productivity.
+Also when I find myself checking my phone too often, I just switch it off.
+It’s such a relief to know that I can’t see it.
 Another cute idea to remind you to give the phone a rest is by putting your phone in a cell phone sleeping bag.